Cygnus X-1: Discovery and observation

 Observation of X-ray emissions allows astronomers to study celestial phenomena involving gas with temperatures in the millions of degrees.
 However, because X-ray emissions are blocked by Earth's atmosphere, observation of celestial X-ray sources is not possible without lifting instruments to altitudes where the X-rays can penetrate.
 Cygnus X-1 was discovered using X-ray instruments that were carried aloft by a sounding rocket launched from White Sands Missile Range in New Mexico.
 As part of an ongoing effort to map these sources, a survey was conducted in 1964 using two Aerobee suborbital rockets.
 The rockets carried Geiger counters to measure X-ray emission in wavelength range 1–15 Å across an 8.4° section of the sky.
 These instruments swept across the sky as the rockets rotated, producing a map of closely spaced scans.

 As a result of these surveys, eight new sources of cosmic X-rays were discovered, including Cyg XR-1 (later Cyg X-1) in the constellation Cygnus.
 The celestial coordinates of this source were estimated as right ascension 19^{h}53^{m} and declination 34.6°.
 It was not associated with any especially prominent radio or optical source at that position.

 Seeing a need for longer-duration studies, in 1963 Riccardo Giacconi and Herb Gursky proposed the first orbital satellite to study X-ray sources.
 NASA launched their Uhuru satellite in 1970, which led to the discovery of 300 new X-ray sources.
-Extended Uhuru observations of Cygnus X-1 showed fluctuations in the X-ray intensity that occurs several times a second.
+Extended Uhuru observations of Cygnus X-1 showed fluctuations in the X-ray intensity that occur several times a second.
 This rapid variation meant that the X-ray generation must occur over a compact region no larger than ~×10^5 km (roughly the size of Jupiter), as the speed of light restricts communication between more distant regions.